ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-22-bash-libraries.md

 1. [Bash and Test-Driven Development](https://stackoverflow.com/q/1315624/4561887)
 1. [Unit testing Bash scripts](https://stackoverflow.com/q/1339416/4561887)

-<sub>Note: I migrated this answer [from here](https://stackoverflow.com/q/76241158/4561887), where I had accidentally created a duplicate Q&A.</sub>
+_I have also published this as an answer on Stack Overflow, here: [Importing functions from a shell script](https://stackoverflow.com/a/76241268/4561887)._